CyVerse-learning-materials/learning-materials-home/docs/vice/quick-cloudshell.md

 You should see a "message of the day", information about the machine you're using, and your CyVerse username for when you initiate an iCommands connection.

 !!!
-Note
+Note "Long wait times?"

     Normal wait time for a featured VICE app to launch is less than 2 minutes.
 If you're experiencing a significantly longer wait, consider terminating the Analysis and starting a new one.

 ## 4. Activate a `conda` environment